trema/GEC13/hello_trema/hello_trema.md

 	  end
 	end

-* debug, info,... etc.
+* debug, info, warn... etc.
 * You can check the API with `trema ruby` command

 <!SLIDE>
 # Hello Switch! ################################################################
-## Connecting a OpenSwitch switch to controllers
+## Connecting a OpenFlow switch to your controller

 <!SLIDE>